aaronkyle/ex/e1/src/risk/model.md

 <br/>

 This step combines the ESRS and CRI to create a Country-Adjusted ESRS.
-This weighted value assigned to each scoring component can be defined as a variable ${tex` \omega`}.
+This weighted value assigned to each scoring component (_ESRS vs. CRI_) can be defined as a variable ${tex` \omega`}.
 The factored score is thus computed as:

 ${tex`ESRS_{countryAdjusted(i)} = (1 - \omega) \cdot EnvCat + \omega \cdot C`}